Terrapin Attack: Breaking SSH Channel Integrity By Sequence Number Manipulation: Conclusion

 Surprisingly, there is a significant probability that the attack can continue, although it is highly implementation-dependent.
-For a corrupted packet, there are three possible outcomes:
+For a corrupted packet, there are four possible outcomes:

-\begin{enumerate} \item \emph{Critically Corrupt:} If the corruption is detected at the BPP or application level, e.g., some length field exceeds the packet length, the connection should be closed. \item \emph{Marginally Corrupt:} If the packet happens to be similar enough to the original, e.g., if the corruption is limited to optional fields, it should be processed without error and have the same effect as the original would have had. \item \emph{Evasively Corrupt:} If the packet is well-formed (i.e., has valid padding length) but has an unrecognized message~ID, an \msgunimplemented response must be sent, and the connection continues normally~\cite[Sec.~11.4]{RFC4253}. \end{enumerate}
+\begin{enumerate} \item \emph{Critically Corrupt:} If corruption is detected at the BPP or application level, e.g., if a length field exceeds the packet length, the connection should be closed.

+\item \emph{Marginally Corrupt:} If the packet happens to be similar enough to the original, e.g., if the corruption is limited to optional fields, it should be processed without error and have the same effect as the original would have had.

+\item \emph{Evasively Corrupt:} If the packet is well-formed (i.e., has valid padding length) but has an unrecognized message~ID, an \msgunimplemented response must be sent, and the connection continues normally~\cite[Sec.~11.4]{RFC4253}.

-Clearly, the first outcome stops any attack from going forward.
-However, the second and third outcome may be beneficial for the attacker.
-We will now present two instructive scenarios for these two outcomes and estimate the success probability of an attack relying on that outcome.
-Later, we will see some experimental verification for these estimates.
+\item Any other case not covered above, in particular, recognized messages different from the original. \end{enumerate} Clearly, the first outcome stops any attack from going forward.
+However, the second, third, and fourth outcomes may be beneficial for the attacker.
+We will now present two instructive scenarios for outcomes two and three, and estimate the success probability of an attack relying on that outcome.
+Later, we will verify these estimates experimentally.

-\paragraph{Scenario 1: CBC-EtM Prefix Truncation Of a Single Message, Second Message Has Format Flexibility} In this scenario, the attacker wants to remove the first message, and the second, corrupted message needs to be functionally preserved but has some format flexibility.
-For example, the second message might be \msgserviceaccept (see~\autoref{sec:extdowngradeattack}), which is critical to start user authentication.
-The encrypted part of the packet looks like this, where $p$ is the padding length, $m$ the message id, and $n$ the service name length:
+\paragraph{Scenario 1: CBC-EtM Prefix Truncation Of a Single Message, Second Message Has Format Flexibility} In this scenario, the attacker wants to remove the first message, and the second (corrupted) message needs to be functionally preserved but has some format flexibility.
+For example, the second message might be \msgserviceaccept (see~\autoref{sec:extdowngradeattack}), which is mandatory to start user authentication.
+The encrypted part of the packet looks like this, where $p$ is the padding length, $m$ is the message ID, and $n$ is the service name length: \newlength{\maxheight} {\heightof{W}} [1]{